Abenezer-Baheru/BrentOil_Time_Series_Statistical_Modelling/README.md

 - `src/data/BrentOilPrices.csv`: The raw dataset containing Brent Oil prices.
 - `src/data/BrentOilPrices_cleaned.csv`: The cleaned dataset after preprocessing.
+- `app/app.py`: The Flask backend application.
+- `dashboard/`: The React frontend application.
 - `scripts/EDA_and_Preprocessing.py`: The script containing the `EDA_and_Preprocessing` class.
 - `tests/test_EDA_and_Preprocessing.py`: The script containing unit tests for the `EDA_and_Preprocessing` class.
 - `notebooks/EDA_and_Preprocessing.ipynb`: The Jupyter notebook for EDA and preprocessing.
 - `README.md`: The project documentation.

+## Model Evaluation and Comparison

+### ARIMA and GARCH Model

+### VAR Model

+1. **Training**: Fit a VAR model using differenced data.
+2. **Evaluation**: Calculate RMSE and MAE for the VAR model predictions.

+### LSTM Model

+1. **Training**: Prepare data and fit an LSTM model.
+2. **Evaluation**: Calculate RMSE and MAE for the LSTM model predictions.

+## Developing an Interactive Dashboard for Data Analysis Results

+### Backend (Flask)

+1. **Create the Flask App**: Define your Flask application in `app/app.py`.

+### Frontend (React)

+1. **Create the React App**: Set up your React application.
+2. **Install Dependencies**: Install necessary dependencies.
+3. **Fetch Data and Display Visualizations**:
+4. **Proxy Setup**: Add proxy in `package.json`.

+### Key Features

+- Present historical trends, forecasts, and correlations with events.
+- Allow users to see how specific events influenced Brent oil prices.
+- Enable users to filter data, select date ranges, and drill down into details for deeper insights.
+- Display key indicators like volatility, average price changes, and model accuracy metrics (e.g., RMSE, MAE).

 ## Author